by Malcolm Whyte

 Despite all my previous connections with Gorey’s work, none prepared me for the surprises, mounting fascination, and fun generated by researching his books for likely sources of inspiration and hidden roots.
 Every time I unlocked who or what association there was to his book’s dedication or familiar image, I could hardly wait to see what popped up next.
 Each discovery deepened my respect for his genius, his originality, and his keen sense of humor.

-Publishing Gorey Secrets, so magnificently designed and produced by the University Press of Mississippi, is the capstone of my sixty years of collecting and eagerly sharing Edward Gorey’s art and writing to do so was truly an honor, a privilege, and one super-duper hoot!
+Publishing Gorey Secrets, so magnificently designed and produced by the University Press of Mississippi, is the capstone of my sixty years of collecting and eagerly sharing Edward Gorey’s art and writings.
+Doing so was truly an honor, a privilege, and one super-duper hoot!